Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 But these circumstantial issues could be explained as a bit of confusion in the moment, a misspoken word in their excitement, and so on.
 Fortunately, that wasn’t the extent of the evidence.

 As you may know, emulators are a type of application made to run old software (like arcade games) as closely as possible to how it ran on the original hardware.
-MAME is by far the most complex and perhaps the best known emulator; this amazing app can emulate everything from Donkey Kong to much more recent games with complex 3D graphics.
-Of course MAME runs aren’t accepted for world records — you could easily manipulate the software or even the game data itself.
+MAME is by far the most complex and perhaps the best-known emulator; this amazing app can emulate everything from Donkey Kong to much more recent games with complex 3D graphics.
+Of course, MAME runs aren’t accepted for world records — you could easily manipulate the software or even the game data itself.
 Real arcade hardware is required.

 But MAME isn’t perfect; there are tiny differences in how it displays graphics — things you wouldn’t notice unless you were watching a game frame by frame looking for them in particular.